 Note also that Missouri mechanics lien filings must include a “just and true account” of the amount alleged due.
 For general contractors this can just be a “lump sum,” although its a good idea to include as much detail as possible.
 Subcontractors, however, must include an itemization of the materials and labor furnished and unpaid.
 For a discussion of this, see this blog post: Missouri Mechanics Lien “Just And True Account” Requirement Explained By Appeals Court.

-When is the Deadline to Enforce a Mechanic’s Lien, or, How Long is My Lien Effective?
+When is the Deadline to Enforce a Missouri Mechanic’s Lien, or, How Long is My Lien Effective?

-Will My Lien Have Priority Over Pre-Existing Mortgages or Construction Loans?
+Will My Missouri Lien Have Priority Over Pre-Existing Mortgages or Construction Loans?

 As between competing mechanic’s liens, all lien claimants have equal priority as the liens all relate back to the same point in time.

-Must the Lien Include a Legal Property Description?
+Must the Missouri Lien Include a Legal Property Description?

 Probably.
 While a partially deficient legal property description has been determined to be sufficient in some Missouri cases, Missouri requires a “true description of the property, or so near as to identify same” which has been generally held to be a legal description of the property.
 However, Missouri courts have determined that the description of the property “need not be letter perfect” and that “when the rights of third parties are not involved, the description need only be sufficient to enable one familiar with the locality to identify the premises intended to be covered by the lien.”

-Can I File a Lien if I’m Unlicensed?
+Can I File a Missouri Lien if I’m Unlicensed?

-Can I File a Lien on a Condominium Project?
+Can I File a Missouri Lien on a Condominium Project?

-Yes mechanic’s lien may be filed against a project involving a condominium, provided the lien claimant would otherwise have valid mechanic lien rights.
+Yes mechanics lien may be filed against a project involving a condominium, provided the lien claimant would otherwise have valid mechanics lien rights.

-Who Cancels the Lien if/when I get Paid?
+Who Cancels the Missouri Lien if/when I get Paid?

 Missouri Preliminary Notice FAQs

-Do I Need to Send a Preliminary Notice?
+Do I Need to Send a Missouri Preliminary Notice?